iroco-co/mailstorm/README.md

 ARGS:
     <smtp-host>    host of the SMTP server
-    <imap-host>    host of the IMAP server
+    <imap-host>    host of the IMAP server.
+If not provided, only SMTP load will be injected
 ```

 If you want [logs](https://docs.rs/env_logger/latest/env_logger/) you can use the env variable `RUST_LOG`: